SteveBarnegren/SBAutoLayout/README.md

 SBAutoLayout is an extension for UIView that makes it easy to perform common auto layout operations in Swift without having to write verbose auto layout syntax.

-Swift 3 is supported as of version 1.0.0

 ## A few examples

 Pin to superview center with height and width: